openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ```

 It is also possible to start training by omitting the template and just passing the paths to dataset roots, then the [auto-configuration](https://openvinotoolkit.github.io/training_extensions/explanation/additional_features/auto_configuration.html) will be enabled.
-Based on the dataset OTX will choose the task type and template with the best accuracy/speed trade-off.
+Based on the dataset OpenVINO™ Training Extensions will choose the task type and template with the best accuracy/speed trade-off.

 We also can modify model template-specific parameters through the command line.
 To print all the available parameters the following command can be executed: